 David Ebert

 I’m a retired lawyer and founded Weeping Elephant Project in 2025 as a means of more fully devoting myself to reducing the suffering of captive elephants.
+The project focuses on the awfulness of the use of captive elephants for zoos, circuses and other forms of supposed entertainment.
 WEP is a continuation and expansion of my work on behalf of captive elephants in the US over the past decade.

 I’m also the Co-Founder, President Emeritus, and a former board member of Animal Defense Partnership, a 501c3 that provides legal services exclusively to animal protection nonprofits, entirely without charge.
 ADP , which we formed in 2016, now represents 400+ clients working in the US as well as US-based organizations advocating for change in other parts of the world.
 In 2024, my last full year with the organization, ADP provided $2.1 million in billable legal services to its clients, for free.